chinamike65/hugo-tuolesi/content/book3/book3en.md

 249

-(4) The Boundless River entered the Boundless River after passing through the Iron Thorn Forest.
+(4) The Boundless River Pit of Hot Embers

+entered the Boundless River after passing through the Iron Thorn Forest.

-The Boundless River is a river of salt water that sees no edge and is very dirty.
+The Pit of Hot Embers is a river of salt water that sees no edge and is very dirty.

 After passing through the Sword Pond, the Sword Leaf Forest, and the Iron Thorn Forest, all beings were stabbed and chopped with injuries everywhere.
 These wounds came into contact with the salt water in the boundless river, and the pain was unbearable.